MiswaQ/rock-paper-scissors/README.md

 <br>
 <br>

-##### The weponse Rock Paper Scissors!
+##### The weapons Rock Paper Scissors!

 ![Screenshot of Rock!](/assets/images/rock.png)
 ![Screenshot of Paper!](/assets/images/paper.png)
 ![Screenshot of Scissors!](/assets/images/scissors.png)
 <br>

-When the choice has been made one of these three imgs will appare.<br>
+When the choice has been made one of these three imgs will appear.<br>
 The user and computer both uses both the same imgs.<br>
-But in css its made that one apponent will have a mirroring hand.
+But in css its made that one opponent will have a mirroring hand.
 <br>
 <br>